william-man/gw2_wvw_app/README.md

 11/2/22:
-[x] building the functions to fetch data for the app [] map and display the data onto the DOM
+[x] building the functions to fetch data for the app

+10/4/22:
+[x] map and display the data onto the DOM

+17/4/22:
+[x] organise the data with css